-- Drain the lentil with a strainer in your kitchen sink and leave them there.
+- Drain the lentil with a strainer in your kitchen sink, and discard the water.

-- Sauté the onion with the garlic and add the carrots.
+- Sauté the onion with the garlic over high heat and add the carrots.

-- Then add the tomatoes (canned, paste and fresh in cubes) the lentil, the bay leaf, and a pinch of salt and pepper and bring to a boil.
+- Then add the tomatoes, the lentil, the bay leaf, a pinch of salt and pepper, 1 cup of water, and bring to a boil.

-- Lower the heat and let it simmer for about 30 minutes but make sure you check it once every 10min or so and stir well, also checking if more water is needed.
+- Lower the heat and let it simmer for about 30 minutes but make sure you check it once every 10min and stir well, also checking if more water is needed.

-- Just before it’s ready add the vinegar, stir and remove the Bay leaf so that it does not accidentally fall on a plate as you serve it.
-If you prefer, you can add more vinegar on your plate after you serve it.
+- Just before it’s ready, add the vinegar, stir and remove the Bay leaf so that it does not accidentally fall on a plate as you serve it.
+If you prefer, you can add more vinegar to your plate after you serve it.